-Massive Hog Sculpture To Be Installed Along Highway 62
+Massive hog sculpture to be installed along Arkansas highway

-Fayetteville, AR (WGHP) — A 25-foot copper sculpture of a dancing wild boar will be installed in front of the Hogeye, Inc. office complex between Fayetteville and Farmington on Highway 62 Sunday (June 10).
+Fayetteville, Ark.
+(WGHP) — A 25-foot copper sculpture of a dancing wild boar will be installed in front of the Hogeye, Inc. office complex between Fayetteville and Farmington on Highway 62 Sunday (June 10).

 The sculpture will be placed in a grassy area on the north side of the road.